Helium-Labs/ArgonAuth/Webauthn gated Account Access DD.md

 ## Rekeying a smart-signature to a multi-sig account
+Relevant when wanting to add another factor of authenticator to signing requests.
+Ideally want a way to only require signing by the second factor for certain kinds of TX.
 Rekeying a Smart-Signature, and accounts more generally, to include a second factor of authentication (another key):

 ### With Javascript